clab/dynet/swig/README.md

-# SWIG bindings for DyNet
+# SWIG bindings for DyNet in Scala/Java

 The code in `dynet_swig.i` provides SWIG instructions to wrap salient parts of DyNet for use in other languages, in particular Scala (and